nicncs/doc_llm/README.md

 ## Streamlit Apps
 This repo contains several streamlit apps for testing out different persistence and session management:
-1. `rag_stateless.py` - the most basic stateless RAG app ✅
+1. `examples/rag_stateless.py` - the most basic stateless RAG app ✅
-2. `rag_history.py` - persist session in Redis for 1 session only ✅
+2. `examples/rag_history.py` - persist session in Redis for 1 session only ✅
-3. `rag_session_history.py` - allows multiple sessions with history of each session persisting in Redis ✅
+3. `main.py` - allows multiple user sessions with history of each session persisting in Redis ✅

 ## Features: